 IARI Undergraduate Research Fellow Application Information

 The Spencer Museum of Art offers one Undergraduate Research Fellowship per semester in conjunction with the Integrated Arts Research Initiative (IARI) .
 The IARI fellow may come from many different disciplines and backgrounds in order to cultivate and mentor a diverse generation of future museum professionals.
 This fellowship is offered in conjunction with the Faculty Research Fellowship, offering KU students just beginning their careers the opportunity to work alongside more advanced researchers and contribute to their interdisciplinary projects.
 The undergraduate fellows work closely with the Museum’s staff and are integrated into the intellectual life of the Museum.

 Expectations and Compensation

 The IARI Undergraduate Research Fellow position is open to enrolled undergraduate students at the University of Kansas working in conjunction with a faculty member in their departments.
-Students are invited to complete the electronic application by a faculty member or IARI's Curator for Research.
-Applications should include a current CV and letter describing your interest in the position as well as any previous research experience.
+Interested applicants should electronically submit a current CV and letter describing their interest in the position as well as any previous research experience.
 Candidates from diverse backgrounds are particularly encouraged to apply.

 Statement on Diversity & Inclusion